No talks with India until it withdraws forces from IOK: AJK president

 DUBAI: Azad Kashmir President Masood Khan said on Monday that dialogue with India would not be held until he withdrew its forces from Indian Occupied Kashmir (IOK).

-He regrettably stated that the international community, especially the Arab world, is not supporting Pakistan and Kashmir despite the worst brutalities by Indian forces in the occupied region.
+He regrettably stated that international community especially Arab world is not supporting Pakistan and Kashmir despite the worst brutalities by Indian forces in the occupied region.

-Pakistan’s former diplomat and the current President of Azad Kashmir Masood Khan was addressing on the premises of the Pakistan Consulate Dubai on Monday where the representatives of various parties of Azad Kashmir, diplomats and the media were present.
+Pakistan’s former diplomat and the current President of Azad Kashmir Masood Khan was addressing in the premises of the Pakistan Consulate Dubai on Monday where the representatives of various parties of Azad Kashmir, diplomats and media were present.

 The former season diplomat of Pakistan Masood Khan expressed his disappointment over the international community, United Nations and the global financial system, saying that economic interests are more important to all of them, while on the other hand, he lauded the international media to expose the real face of Indian democracy and human rights violations in Kashmir.

-Masood Khan rejected the idea of any bilateral talks with India in the current scenario.
-He advised Pakistan government not to have any bilateral talks with India until India withdraws its troops from held Kashmir.
+The retired career diplomat Masood Khan rejected the idea of any bilateral talks with India in the current scenario.
+He advised Pakistan government not to have any bilateral talks with India until India withdraws its troops from Kashmir.

 DUBAI: Azad Kashmir President Masood Khan said on Monday that dialogue with India would not be held until he withdrew its forces from Indian Occupied Kashmir (IOK).

-He regrettably stated that the international community, especially the Arab world, is not supporting Pakistan and Kashmir despite the worst brutalities by Indian forces in the occupied region.
+He regrettably stated that international community especially Arab world is not supporting Pakistan and Kashmir despite the worst brutalities by Indian forces in the occupied region.

-Pakistan’s former diplomat and the current President of Azad Kashmir Masood Khan was addressing on the premises of the Pakistan Consulate Dubai on Monday where the representatives of various parties of Azad Kashmir, diplomats and the media were present.
+Pakistan’s former diplomat and the current President of Azad Kashmir Masood Khan was addressing in the premises of the Pakistan Consulate Dubai on Monday where the representatives of various parties of Azad Kashmir, diplomats and media were present.

 The former season diplomat of Pakistan Masood Khan expressed his disappointment over the international community, United Nations and the global financial system, saying that economic interests are more important to all of them, while on the other hand, he lauded the international media to expose the real face of Indian democracy and human rights violations in Kashmir.

-Masood Khan rejected the idea of any bilateral talks with India in the current scenario.
-He advised Pakistan government not to have any bilateral talks with India until India withdraws its troops from held Kashmir.
+The retired career diplomat Masood Khan rejected the idea of any bilateral talks with India in the current scenario.
+He advised Pakistan government not to have any bilateral talks with India until India withdraws its troops from Kashmir.